 If test-takers don't want their scores reported to the institution they have selected, they are given the option to cancel their scores in the testing software.
 They are asked to verify this decision several times before the score is canceled.
 Scores cannot be canceled once students have seen their instant score reports.
-Canceled scores cannot be reinstated, and canceled exams cannot be retaken for six months.
-Learn more about CLEP's retest policy.
+Canceled scores cannot be reinstated, and canceled exams cannot be retaken for three months.
+Learn more about CLEP's policy.

 70% of CLEP test-takers said their CLEP credits made a difference in their ability to finance tuition and other fees.

 91% of CLEP test-takers said CLEP made a difference in helping them complete their degrees.

 92% of institutions offer PLA credits to provide a time-saving avenue for degree completion.

 More than 50% of PLA students earned a degree in seven years, compared to 21% of non-PLA students.

 Students who receive credit-by-examination through CLEP for an introductory course are much more likely to earn an A or B in subsequent courses than students who complete the introductory course.